Many people have a romance vs. reality view of prepping.

 Coping with Difficult Situations

-Many non-preppers say they will just give up and die in a bad situation.
+Many non-preppers say they will just give up and die in a dangerous situation.
 This is not usually the case.

 Human instinct is to survive.
 A drowning person will try to live.